afsc-assessments/ebswp_2023/doc/EBSpollock.md

 residual patterns (typically ignored in these types of models) were qualitatively considered.

-In model 16.1, "Bholt", a Beverton Holt stock recruitment form was implemented using the prior value of 0.67 for steepness and a CV of 0.17.
+In model 16.1 (from the 2019 assessment), a Beverton Holt stock recruitment form was implemented using the prior value of 0.67 for steepness and a CV of 0.17.
 This resulted in beta distribution parameters (for the prior) at $\alpha = 6.339$ and
 $\beta = 4.293$.